smallketchup82/ybot/README.md

 Make sure to check this repository every so often for updates.

-## Installing with docker
+## Installing with docker-compose
 Easiest method

 1. Clone the repository
-2. Edit config.json to put in your bot token
+2. Edit config.json according to the documentation below
 3. Run `docker-compose up -d` in the directory where you cloned the repo

 To restart the bot run `docker-compose restart`
 To stop the bot run `docker-compose down`
 To start it again run `docker-compose up -d`

+## Installing with docker
+Minimal method
+1. Run `docker pull smallketchup/ybot` (optional since next step basically does this for you)
+2. Then run `docker run -v ybotdb:/app/data --env TOKEN=token_here --restart always --name ybot -d smallketchup/ybot`

+Refer to the docker docs for help with starting/restarting/stopping.

 # Configuration
 The configuration file is config.json.
 When you first clone the repository you will see config.json.example.
 Rename that file to config.json and fill it in